 Where a company is in liquidation or in a CVA then the proposed administrator must obtain a Court Order.

-Banks can appoint an administrator if they hold a qualifying floating charge under new debentures granted after 15th September 2003.
+Banks can appoint an administrator for the company’s administration procedure if they hold a qualifying floating charge under new debentures granted after 15th September 2003.
 If the bank holds an older debenture it can appoint an administrative receiver.
 The banks have the right to appoint an administrator.

 But it should be pointed out that the administrator has a duty to act in the interests of all creditors not just on behalf of the bank/floating charge holders.